haoyu36/monitor/docs/metrics/prometheus使用.md

   scrape_interval: 15s    # how often Prometheus will scrape targets
   evaluation_interval: 15s    # how often Prometheus will evaluate rules (Recording Rule And Alerting Rule)

+  # Attach these labels to any time series or alerts when communicating with
+  # external systems (federation, remote storage, Alertmanager).
+  external_labels:
+    monitor: 'codelab-monitor'

 # 警报配置
 alerting:
   alertmanagers: